-where C denotes cost, the subscript refers to the cost category, and the constant κ is the technology-specific rate of carbon emitted per unit of electricity produced.
+where C denotes cost, the subscript refers to the cost category, and the constant $\kappa$ is the technologyspecific rate of carbon emitted per unit of electricity produced.
 Electricity transmission and distribution cost information is based upon a survey by the Federal Energy Regulatory Commission (U.S. Department of Energy, 1999).
-CO2 injection and storage costs are conservatively assumed to be \$37 per ton of carbon (\$/tC) (Bock et al., 2003)4.
-Formulated as such, Equation 1 makes explicit the dependence of the cost of electricity on the price that must be paid for any carbon that is emitted to the atmosphere by the technology as even capture technologies typically do not capture 100% of the carbon in the fuel.
-A nominal capture efficiency of 90%, used by David and Herzog (2000), is adopted here.
-The cost information contained in Table 2 below offers a representative illustration of the cost accounting for the advanced gas, gas capture, and coal capture technologies at fixed fuel prices and plant capacity factors5.
+CO2 injection and storage costs are conservatively assumed to be \$37 per metric ton of carbon (\$/t C) (Bock et al., 2003).
+Formulated as such, Eq.
+(1) makes explicit the dependence of the cost of electricity on the price that must be paid for any carbon that emissions from the technology as even capture technologies typically do not capture 100% of the carbon in the fuel.
+A capture efficiency of 90%, used by David and Herzog (2000), is adopted here.
+The cost information contained in Table 2 offers a representative illustration of the cost accounting for the advanced gas, gas capture, and coal capture technologies at fixed fuel prices and plant capacity factors.